IRS Voluntary Disclosure Program Helps You Avoid Severe Criminal and Civil Penalties – Quick Facts

 Criminal FBAR penalties

-– If the IRS determines that your failure to file the FBAR form was willful, and the failure to report your foreign financial account also resulted in your not reporting a significant amount of taxable earnings to the US, you are at risk for prosecution both under the laws governing FBAR violations and the laws governing standard criminal tax prosecution (found in Title 26 of the United States Code).
+– If the IRS determines that your failure to file the FBAR form was willful, and the failure to report your foreign financial account also resulted in your not reporting a significant amount of taxable earnings to the US, you are at particular risk for prosecution both under the laws establishing FBAR violations (Title 31 of the US Code) and the laws establishing tax violations (Title 26 of the US Code).
 Only an attorney can competently advise you on these issues.
 This is why you must consult with an attorney – discussions with a CPA or any other non-attorney is not fully confidential and risks disaster.

 A skilled tax attorney with experience in foreign account reporting and voluntary disclosures will analyze your specific situation and provide a specific solution.
-A good OVDP tax attorney will provide you with written advice that reviews your specific facts and circumstances, the various options for addressing your foreign account reporting problem, and recommends the best solution after intensive discussion about your particular priorities.
+A good FBAR and FATCA tax attorney will provide you with written and/or verbal advice based on your specific facts and circumstances, outlines your foreign account reporting problem, and recommends the best solution for addressing your non-compliance after intensive discussion of your personal priorities.

-Everything that you discuss with a tax attorney is protected by the robust attorney-client privilege.
+Discussions with a tax attorney are protected by the robust attorney-client privilege.
 This is not true if you make the mistake of consulting with any non-attorney, even a CPA.
-If you know that you will need to file amended returns under the OVDP and already work with a trusted CPA, you should still hire an attorney, who will then retain that accountant under a Kovel letter that extends attorney-client privilege to the accountant’s work.

 - He has guided dozens of clients through the collective disclosure of over $27 million in previously-unreported foreign assets; the median disclosure was $360,000 (numbers as of 1/29/2015).

-I earned my J.D. and LL.M. in Taxation, with distinction, from Loyola Law School, Los Angeles, and have been in practice since 2009 with an emphasis in international taxation and foreign account reporting controversies.
+Andrew earned his J.D. and LL.M. in Taxation, with distinction, from Loyola Law School, Los Angeles, and has since 2009 limited his work as a tax attorney solely to international taxation and foreign account reporting controversies, compliance and planning.

-I have assisted taxpayers with undisclosed foreign accounts in countries around the globe, including UK, Swiss, German, French, Chinese, Malaysian, Philippines and Japanese accounts.
-My clients include those with large private wealth management accounts in Switzerland’s most notorious criminal banks – banks that are under active US criminal investigation and banks that employed account managers now under US criminal indictment.
+Jones has assisted taxpayers with undisclosed foreign accounts in countries around the globe, including UK, Swiss, German, French, Chinese, Malaysian, Philippines and Japanese accounts.
+His clients include those with large private wealth management accounts in Switzerland’s most notorious criminal banks – banks that are under active US criminal investigation and banks that employed account managers now under US criminal indictment.

-I continually monitor this specialized field of tax law.
-My articles on OVDP have been published in the Nob Hill Gazette (article written for individuals with undisclosed foreign accounts) and San Francisco Lawyer, the official quarterly magazine of the Bar Association of San Francisco (article written for non-tax attorneys who learn of clients with unreported offshore accounts).
-This expertise allows me to provide a prompt and brutally-honest assessment of my clients’ current civil and criminal tax risks.
+Andrew continually monitors this specialized field of tax law.
+His articles on the now-closed Offshore Voluntary Disclosure Program were published in the Nob Hill Gazette (article written for individuals with undisclosed foreign accounts) and San Francisco Lawyer, the official quarterly magazine of the Bar Association of San Francisco (article written for non-tax attorneys who learned of clients with unreported offshore accounts).
+This expertise allows Jones to provide a prompt and brutally-honest assessment of his clients’ current civil and criminal tax risks.

-In terms of account values, I have advised clients with hidden bank accounts ranging in value from $15,000 to high seven figures.
+In terms of account values, he has advised clients with undisclosed or hidden foreign bank accounts and financial assets ranging in value from $150,000 to high seven figures.

-My clients have come to me with an enormous variety of additional factors complicating their offshore voluntary disclosures.
-I have assisted them all, including:
+Clients have come to Jones with an enormous variety of additional factors complicating their offshore voluntary disclosures, including:

-– OVDP clients who are divorced, separated, and estranged from spouses.
+– Foreign account disclosure clients who are divorced, separated, and estranged from spouses.

 – Husband-wife clients.